lomesshh/Do-you-like-cars/README.md

 # Do-you-like-cars
-CLI Quizz app related to Cars
+* CLI Quizz app related to Cars
+* build using js